For More Information

 Boston Area Graduate Consortium: for cross registration at other institutions

 This consortium allows for Brandeis graduate students to take graduate level courses at Boston College, Boston University, and Tufts University as part of their tuition at Brandeis.
 A full-time graduate student in the Graduate School of Arts and Sciences is permitted to enroll in no more than one graduate cross-registered course each term.
 This should be viewed as an opportunity to enhance their graduate experience, and not as a substitute for courses already offered at Brandeis.
 Graduate students wishing to consider this option must first discuss it with their Graduate Program Chair.
-For compete information about the consortium, go to: www.brandeis.edu/gsas/teaching_and_learning/cross.html
+Learn more about the Graduate Consortium.

 Partial need-based tuition scholarship is available from the Graduate School of Arts and Sciences.
-Information about this may be found on the GSAS website: www.brandeis.edu/gsas/financing/index.
+Information about this and other sources of funding may be found on the GSAS website.
 The Music Department may also recommend additional merit scholarship, determined on a case-by-case basis.

-Applicants are asked to apply directly to the Graduate School of Arts and Sciences using the online application procedure Apply Online, or by paper application.
-The deadline for applications for admission to the fall semester is January 15.
+Applicants are asked to apply directly to the Graduate School of Arts and Sciences using the online application procedure Apply Online.
+For fall admission, the application deadline is rolling until the class is full; classes begin in late August.
+For spring admission, the application deadline is November 15 for the semester beginning in January.
 Application for mid-year admission may also be considered.
-GRE scores are recommended, as well as TOEFL scores when applicable.
+GRE scores are recommended, as well as English proficiency exam scores when applicable.

 Application Fee: check the GSAS Admissions site for the fee, which must accompany the application.
 Applications will not be considered without payment of the application fee.
 Current Brandeis students are exempted from paying the application fee.